rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-008/index.md

   - New "mailbox" present mode.

 Satellite projects:
-  - [naga](https://github.com/gfx-rs/naga) - our new in-house shader translator has reached the milestone of successfully loading a WGSL [boids example](https://github.com/gfx-rs/naga/blob/thda1f6a47b06c89abb1dff70326c076f1088964a3/test-data/boids.wgsl) and generating a valid Metal source for it :tada:
+  - [naga](https://github.com/gfx-rs/naga) - the new in-house shader translator has reached the milestone of successfully loading a WGSL [boids example](https://github.com/gfx-rs/naga/blob/thda1f6a47b06c89abb1dff70326c076f1088964a3/test-data/boids.wgsl) and generating a valid Metal source for it :tada:
   - [metal-rs](https://github.com/gfx-rs/metal-rs/) has got a lot of contribution by @adamnemecek.
 Indirect command encoding is particularly exciting!
+  - [gfx-extras](https://github.com/gfx-rs/gfx-extras) is a new library that is forked from rendy-memory/descriptor.
-  - [gfx-ocean](https://github.com/gfx-rs/gfx-ocean) was moved to our organization and updated to gfx-hal-0.5.
+  - [gfx-ocean](https://github.com/gfx-rs/gfx-ocean) was moved to gfx-rs organization and updated to gfx-hal-0.5.
   - [gfx-portability](https://github.com/gfx-rs/portability) was also updated.

 ### [Quest Engine Part 2: Deploying a Rust App On Android][quest-part-2]